VandersonAssis/market-place-purchase/README.md

-# market-place-products
+# market-place-purchase
-This project interfaces all products related actions.
+This project interfaces all purchase related actions.

 #### Technologies Used System Wide
 - Java 12